 - Arguably the most desirable year as it was the last year before airbags and the electronic issues that cropped up on later models

-- Location: Parker, Colorado – View Seller’s Ad (scroll down for photos)
+- Location: Parker, Colorado – (more photos below)

 To list your own car, contact us HERE.

 *SAE rated from factory.
 May not reflect current output

 *Performance numbers pulled from reputable automotive road tests

 *Base price when new does not reflect original MSRP of this particular car, nor does it reflect what the original owner paid for it

 *Advertised price at time of posting.
 Sellers can raise or lower prices on their original ad at any time.
 Click on the original ad to view current price/availability